 - Read the scenario, then each person writes what they or their department would do in the first 72 hours after the event

-- Read each response aloud and give a small award (lunch, coffee, car wash) to the best, as decided by the group
+- Read each response aloud.
+Optionally, give a small award (lunch, coffee, car wash) to the best, as decided by the group

 Doing this for ten minutes per month or per quarter is not a lot of work — and it makes people think.